 a film clip of the live install at todaysart (a recording of an hour or so condensed into less than a minute!) the installation ran all day, every day, producing fantastic new colours and forms.

-A Cure for Concrete will be exhibited at TodaysArt 2019 in the Electricity Factory (Electriciteitsfabriek) in the Hague, Netherlands, September 19th-22nd 2019
+A Cure for Concrete was exhibited at TodaysArt 2019 in the Electricity Factory (Electriciteitsfabriek) in the Hague, Netherlands, September 19th-22nd 2019

 Thu 19th Sept 19:00 – 00:00 opening of the festival

 Fri 20th Sept 12:00 – 00:00

 location: De Electriciteitsfabriek, De Constant Rebecqueplein 20, The Hague, Netherlands.